-Membership of the Board as at 30 June 2024 is set out in section 2 above.
-The Board welcomed Dr Russell Basser to the Board during FY24.
-Dr Basser's extensive medical and commercialisation experience has been a significant addition to the Board's expertise in these areas.
+Membership of the Board as at 30 June 2025 is set out in section 2 above.
+As mentioned above, and reflecting ongoing Board progression, the Board welcomed Mark Fladrich and Paul Townsend to the Board during FY25.
+Mr Fladrich's extensive commercial experience, including in pain management and Mr Townsend's deep financial and ASX experience have been a significant addition to the Board's expertise.

-The Board held nine Board meetings during the reporting period as well as an annual strategy session.
-In addition, several out-of-cycle Board business and strategy briefings were attended by Directors.
+The Board held ten Board meetings during the reporting period as well as an annual strategy session.
+Given the Company completed a capital raise during the reporting period, several out-of-cycle Board business and strategy briefings were attended by Directors.
 Details of the Committees, membership of the Committees and number of times they met, are set out below.